Oudstand/TTT-Discord-Bot/README.md

 **Language Selection:**
 The dashboard opens in the language specified in your `.env` file (`LANGUAGE`).
 You can also manually change the language by adding `?lang=en` or `?lang=de` to the URL.

 **Note:** The `.exe` is fully standalone and portable.
-Screenshot generation uses Microsoft Edge, which is pre-installed on Windows 10/11.
+On first start, Chrome Headless Shell (~60-80 MB) will be automatically downloaded for screenshot generation.
+This download only happens once.

 ---